FrenchTechLead/ftl-astro/src/pages/posts/tech/20211027-java-memory-management.md

 When capturing a memory snapshot of the running process, intellij will create a .hprof file and parse it in the following tab :
-![intellij's Profiler result](/assets/blog/tech/20211027-java-memory-management/10.png "intellij's Profiler result") We observe that the largest object of our program is of type Main (the class we created), and that’s because it contains large static field str.
+![intellij's Profiler result](/assets/blog/tech/20211027-java-memory-management/10.png "intellij's Profiler result") We observe that the largest object of our program is of type **Main** (the class we created), and that’s because it contains large static field **str**.

-This view shows the state of the heap memory when the heap dump was performed, this helps a lot for analysing memory leaks in large apps, we observe that there are a lot of objects loaded on the heap by JDK for our simple Java program, we must then pay attention when including libraries to our Java apps because they can overload the heap memory.
+This view shows the state of the heap memory when the heap dump was performed, this helps a lot for analyzing memory leaks in large apps, we observe that there are a lot of objects loaded on the heap by **JDK** for our simple Java program, we must then pay attention when including libraries to our Java apps because they can overload the heap memory.

 <Separator/>